 - Your center’s background and teaching values

-- An introduction of your staff
+- An introduction of yourself and your staff

 - Drop-off and pick-up procedures